Bee Campus USA

 - The Chancellor’s Committee on Sustainability and Energy Grounds subcommittee works toward the Biodiverse Campus goals of the UIC Climate Commitments to ensure UIC uses sustainable landscaping methods on campus that will attract a diversity of butterflies, bees, and other pollinators.

 - The UIC Grounds Department publishes a guide book with pictures of plants on campus and how to care for them that all members of the UIC Grounds department uses to ensure proper maintenance of our plants.
+UIC: A comprehensive field guide to plant life on our campus

 There are pollinator-friendly plants all over campus – although you may not see them until the summer when they are in full bloom.
-See below for a list of the pollinator-friendly plants and their locations.

 - Allium Summer Beauty: attracts pollinators & butterflies.
 You can experience the plant near the College of Dentistry, The College of Pharmacy, Chicago Circle Memorial Grove, Sports and Fitness Center, and the Student Services Building.